 Joanne was among the early members of Affirmation, United Methodists for LGBT Concerns and served on the national board as well as being active in local chapters.

 Joanne was the first openly gay or lesbian person to be ordained by the United Methodist Church.
 Bishop Melvin Wheatley ordained her in the Rocky Mountain Conference in June, 1982.
 Her ordination was appealed to the denomination's Judicial Council.
 Its subsequent ruling that there was nothing in the UMC Discipline, i.e., church law, barring lesbian or gay ordination resulted in the restrictive legislation adopted by the United Methodist General Conference in 1984.

-Joanne currently lives in West Seattle, Washington, with her partner Christie and Thistle, the wonder Westie.
+Joanne married Christie Lagergren Brown on December 7, 2013.
+They currently lives in West Seattle, Washington, with Thistle, the wonder Westie.